Distributed Nash Equilibrium Seeking over Time-Varying Directed Communication Networks: Numerical results

+The exact NE $x^*$ can be determined using the update in \eqref{eq-agent-fixed-point} with full information access.
+In the partial-decision information scenario, Algorithm 1 and \cite[Alg.
+1]{Bianchi2020NashES} are implemented.
+The algorithms terminate when either $\|\bz_{k+1}-\bz_k\|_\infty$ is sufficiently small or the number of iterations exceeds thresholds.

-All considered graphs are strongly connected, with self-loops at every node.
-The stepsize $\alpha$ in Algorithm 1 is set to be $0.05$.
-Figure~\ref{fig:errorsStatic} illustrates the convergence properties of the proposed algorithm over different connectivity graphs.
-It can be observed that the convergence rate is fastest for the ring connectivity and slowest for the star-shaped network.
-This is as expected since for the star-shaped network, all the information needs to go through firm 1 before reaching other agents.
-Thus, this process increases the number of communications needed to exchange information among the firms.
-Further details of the convergence are shown in Table~\ref{table:Algo1CompareGraphs}.
+Fig.~\ref{fig:errorsStatic} and Table~\ref{table:Algo1CompareGraphs} illustrate the convergence properties of Algorithm 1 over different \textit{static} communication graphs as depicted in Fig.~\ref{fig:Communication graph}.
+We use an identical constant stepsize of $\alpha = 0.0005$.
+The convergence rate is observed to be fastest for the ring connectivity and slowest for the star-shaped network.
+This aligns with expectations as, in the star-shaped network, all information must pass through a central firm before reaching other agents, thus increasing the number of communications required for information exchange among the firms.}

-Figure~\ref{fig:errorsRandom} compares the convergence of the proposed algorithm when the communication network is static versus when it is time-varying.
-An interesting observation is that when a sequence of time-varying directed graphs is used, it converges faster.
-Intuitively, by varying the connections among all the firms, the firms have more opportunities to exchange and update information with more firms.
-Thus, from the results, the proposed algorithm performs better with time-varying graphs compared to a static graph.
+Fig.~\ref{fig:errorsRandom} compares the convergence of Algorithm 1 under static and time-varying directed communication networks.
+An interesting observation is the faster convergence of the method for time-varying networks.
+Intuitively, the variation in connections among all the firms provides more opportunities for information exchange and updates.